ucas-vg/PointTinyBenchmark/tiny_benchmark/README.md

 [SM COCO](configs/TinyPerson/FPN/baseline2/e2e_faster_rcnn_R_50_FPN_1x_cocostyle_smb4coco.yaml)     | 87.14 | 79.60 |**76.14**|86.22 |**68.59**|**74.16**|98.28
 [MSM COCO](configs/TinyPerson/FPN/baseline2/e2e_faster_rcnn_R_50_FPN_1x_cocostyle_msmb4coco.yaml)       |**86.54**|**79.2**|76.86|**85.86**|68.76|74.33|**98.23**

-X$^{A}$(X is COCO or COCO100) means don't keep same anchor setting as pre-train while finetine, but keep same as SM COCO.
-In paper, there are no these experiments.
+X$^{A}$(X is COCO or COCO100) means we use the different anchor setting as pre-train while finetine, but keep same with SM COCO.
+In WACV paper, there are no such experiments.

 ### 2.2 Scale Match on Adaptive RetinaNet, TinyPerson